 I don’t know how to tell this, or even where to start really.
 I guess I should start with Tessa, seeing as how it this is mostly her fault.

 She’s so much different.
-Most girls my age are all about their make up and their hair and dressing like a hottie, but Tessa – she is what she is and she’s happy with that.
+Most girls are all about their make up and their hair and dressing like a hottie, but Tessa – she is what she is and she’s happy with that.
 She’s the only girl I know who is happy looking like herself, that being the girl next door.
 And I mean girl.
 She could probly pass for 10 even though she’ll be 14 on her birthday come December.
 Besides her cute little nose that turns up at the end, she’s got gorgeous eyes – big and brown and shiny.
 Hair just as brown and shiny all the way down her back.

 Anyway, back to the story.
 I wasn’t real happy about the plan but I didn’t want to be a wimp.
 It’s a guy thing, ya know?
 See, I never was one to back down from a dare, so I went along with it, and Tessa, she followed me like always.
 She must watch outta her window for me to walk past cuz she came out her front door right when I crossed her driveway.